AndradeDaniel99/MyMovies/README.md

 - API consumption using URLSessions and Decodable Protocol

 ### Small optimizations
-- Pagination of 20 films.
+- Pagination of 20 movies.
 When the user reaches the end of the ScrollView loads more 20 movies, until the end of the list.
 - Stream option requests are made individually when loading the SelectedMovies View, this way you avoid overloading the network by making too many requests.